System Design Space

 • Google Compute Engine, AWS Nitro, and Azure VM as cloud implementation examples.

-Default path for production due to strong performance/isolation trade-off.
+Default path for production thanks to its strong balance between isolation and performance.

 Multiple VMs on one host